NanoComp/mpb/doc/docs/Python_Tutorial.md

 Here, `epsilon_diag` specifies the diagonal elements of the dielectric tensor.
 The off-diagonal elements specified by `epsilon_offdiag` default to zero and are only needed when the principal axes of the dielectric tensor are different from the Cartesian xyz axes.

 The background defaults to air, but we need to make it a dielectric (epsilon of 12) for the TE light, so that the cylinder forms a hole.
-This is controlled via the `default-material` variable:
+This is controlled via the `default-material` attribute of the `ModeSolver`:

 ```py
 ms.default_material = mp.Medium(epsilon_diag=mp.Vector3(12, 12, 1))